| Our current garden | ![]() |

 Pink cherry blossom, 29th March

-A couple of Wood pigeons were making a nest
+A couple of Wood pigeons were making a nest in the fir (on the left) yesterday

-and bopped it hard into a ball of prickles, 31st March
+Hedgie didn't like another hedgehog sharing his space at first and bopped it hard into a ball of prickles, 31st March

 Later that night Hedgie tolerated another hedgie sharing the food, 31st March